CrowdStrike/terraform-provider-crowdstrike/docs/resources/default_prevention_policy_windows.md

 ---
-page_title: "crowdstrike_prevention_policy_windows Resource - crowdstrike"
+page_title: "crowdstrike_default_prevention_policy_windows Resource - crowdstrike"
 subcategory: "Prevention Policy"
 description: |-
-  This resource allows you to manage prevention policies for Windows hosts.
+  This resource allows you to manage the default prevention policy for Windows hosts.
 Prevention policies allow you to manage what activity will trigger detections and preventions on your hosts.
   API Scopes
   The following API scopes are required:
   Prevention policies | Read & Write
 ---

-# crowdstrike_prevention_policy_windows (Resource)
+# crowdstrike_default_prevention_policy_windows (Resource)

-This resource allows you to manage prevention policies for Windows hosts.
+This resource allows you to manage the default prevention policy for Windows hosts.
 Prevention policies allow you to manage what activity will trigger detections and preventions on your hosts.

 ## API Scopes